 If you get this stuff on you it can form plastic under your skin and cause burns from the volatile chemicals themselves or from exposure to sunlight thereafter.
 These are super dangerous chemicals and the process of making resin prints much more like developing infrared camera film than anything else I can think of.
 You have to do it at night if you have windows and you have to have windows to vent the stuff effectively unless you build a special ventilation system with very effective organic volatile chemical filtration which in my opinion is ABSOLUTELY NECESSARY.

 Children, animals, and women shouldn’t be anywhere near this stuff and they shouldn’t be near you when you are doing it.
 Neighbors can be poisoned by it.
-Even to vent it outside massive ventilation systems with charcoal filters are needed.
+Even when venting it outside massive ventilation systems with charcoal filters are needed.

 And the built in filters that some of the printers have don’t work because they are poorly designed, not sealed at all, and far too small even if they were done correctly.
 I’ll be explaining how I’ll overcome some of those problems in other articles about improving your printers.

-But for now if you have a resin printer I’d suggest switching to the Matter Hackers Build Resin and as a temporary solution heavily and I mean heavily scratch your build plate with tough sand paper meant for cutting steel so as to deeply score it and washing the plate very very well in soapy water with a toothbrush and then with a garden hose on high pressure a few times to remove all the debris before using it again.
-That’s the only tip I can reveal publicly since it’s fairly obvious, but believe me there are secrets to making the stuff work every time and I am thankful for it.
+But for now if you have a resin printer I’d suggest switching to the Matter Hackers Build Resin and as a temporary solution heavily and I mean heavily scratch your build plate with tough sand paper meant for cutting steel so as to deeply score it and I recommend washing the plate very very well in soapy water with a toothbrush and then with a garden hose on high pressure a few times to remove all the sanding debris before using it again.
+Or just use a little alcohol as I do to thin the resin a bit and you’ll be good to go.
+Those are the only tips I can reveal publicly since they are fairly obvious, but believe me there are mechanical secrets to making the stuff work every time and so I am thankful for the stuff.
 My printer can actually be used now whereas before it could not.
 Now I want all the colours because I am a pigment piggy.